IamSebastianDev/flotsam/docs/examples/ts-node.md

 }
 ```

 Create a `main.ts` file in the root of the project.
-You can now execute the file with `ts-node-esm main.ts`.
+You can now run the file with `ts-node-esm main.ts`.
 If this doesn't work, you might need to install **typescript** or **ts-node** globally.

 ## Fløtsam

-Open the `main.ts` file you just created and add the following lines to import and create a `Flotsam` Instance.
+Open the `main.ts` file you created and add the following lines to import and create a `Flotsam` Instance.

 ```ts
 import { Flotsam } from 'flotsamjs/db';